Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 Login

 Among the many things that can disrupt your sleep and circadian rhythm in the middle of summer, there are, of course, time zone changes when you go on vacation.
 To limit the impact on your sleep and overall well-being, it's essential to prepare your body for these time zone changes.
-In this article, we'll explore seven well-known and scientifically proven tips to help prepare your body for the various time zone changes in summer.
+In this article, we'll explore seven well-known and scientifically proven tips to help you prepare your body for the various time zone changes in summer.

 Adjust your sleep schedule before travel

 If you know you'll be traveling and changing time zones, it's best to start adjusting your sleep schedule a few days before departure to help your body get used to the changes.
-If possible, gradually shift your bedtimes and wake-up times to match your destination's time zone.
+If possible, gradually shift your bedtime and wake-up times to match your destination's time zone.
 This will help your body adjust to the new rhythm more easily.

 Take the time to expose your body to natural light